-It’s just file that needs to be hosted on the publisher Sites/App, Which will let buyer know that inventory is coming from Direct publisher or Reseller and Who is authorized to sell the inventory of the publisher.
+It’s just file that needs to be hosted on the publisher Sites/App, Which will let the buyer know that inventory is coming from the Direct publisher or Reseller and Who is authorized to sell the inventory of the publisher.

-Publishers put their inventory up on an ad exchange, letting hundreds of parties bid for that impression.
+Publishers put their inventory upon an ad exchange, letting hundreds of parties bid for that impression.
 If an SSP wins the impression, it usually doesn’t serve ads directly by itself — it optimizes yield by letting hundreds of ad networks, other SSPs and DSPs bid on this impression.
 Then an ad network could put together a site list and includes all sites through that SSP, and then passes it off as its own site list, saying that it represents those sites.
 This ad network might resell the impression to another ad network and on and on until someone finally serves an advertiser into the impression, he explained.

 The recent “Methbot” scheme — which spoofed more than 6,000 premium publishers in the U.S. and generate as much as $5 million in fraudulent revenue per day — was the first public display of this risk.
 The way it works is that a buyer may see the URL for reputablewebsite.com (be it CNN or Huffington Post or any number of sites out there) but, in reality, is buying from a completely unrelated site, disreputablewebsite.com